John Calipari: Coaching career

 From 1982 to 1985, Calipari was an assistant at the University of Kansas under Ted Owens and Larry Brown.
 Calipari had several jobs as the lowest coach in the pecking order when Ted Owens hired him as a volunteer assistant for the Jayhawks' 1982–83 season, including serving food at the training table.
 "I was blessed to have the chance.
 Can you imagine being 22, 23 and your first opportunity to be around the game is at a program like Kansas?"

 From 1985 to 1988, he was an assistant coach at the University of Pittsburgh under Roy Chipman and Paul Evans.
 From 1988 to 1996, he was head coach at the University of Massachusetts.
 From 1996 to 1999, he was head coach and Executive VP of basketball operations for the NBA's New Jersey Nets.
 During the 1999–2000 season, he was an assistant coach for the Philadelphia 76ers under coach Larry Brown, before moving on to his next position at the University of Memphis.

 Calipari is famous for popularizing the dribble drive motion offense, developed by Vance Walberg, which is sometimes known as the "Memphis Attack".

-In his 22 official seasons (23 seasons overall) as a collegiate head coach, Calipari's record is 667–194 (.775).
-His record in the month of March is 107–37 (.743).
-His NCAA-adjusted (the records of two appearances being removed) official record in the NCAA tournament is 38–12 (.760), and in the NIT is 15–6 (.714).
-His teams have made 15 NCAA tournament appearances (13 officially, due to two later being vacated), including reaching the Sweet Sixteen 12 times (10 officially, due to two later being vacated), the Elite Eight 10 times (eight officially, due to two later being vacated), the Final Four six times (four officially, due to two later being vacated), the NCAA Championship Game three times (twice officially, with the 2008 Championship Game appearance while at Memphis being vacated by the NCAA), winning the NCAA Championship at Kentucky in 2012, and finishing NCAA Runner-Up in 2014.
+In his 31 official seasons (32 seasons overall) as a collegiate head coach, Calipari's record is 855–263 (.765).
+His NCAA-adjusted (the records of two appearances being removed) official record in the NCAA tournament is 57–22 (.721), and in the NIT is 15–6 (.714).
+His teams have made 23 NCAA tournament appearances (21 officially, due to two later being vacated), including reaching the Sweet Sixteen 16 times (14 officially, due to two later being vacated), the Elite Eight 12 times (10 officially, due to two later being vacated), the Final Four six times (four officially, due to two later being vacated), the NCAA Championship Game three times (twice officially, with the 2008 Championship Game appearance while at Memphis being vacated by the NCAA), winning the NCAA Championship at Kentucky in 2012, and finishing NCAA Runner-Up in 2014.

-As a college coach, Calipari has 21 20-win seasons (20 officially) and nine 30-win seasons (eight officially).
+As a college coach, Calipari has twenty-nine 20-win seasons (28 officially) and eleven 30-win seasons (10 officially).
 He has also coached six teams to the NIT, winning the NIT Championship at Memphis in 2002.
 He is one of only four coaches in NCAA Division I history to direct three different schools to a #1 seed in the NCAA Tournament.